 Fair-minded journalists are becoming rare - Rawlings

-Ghana’s former President, Flt Lt Jerry John Rawlings has in a tribute to the late Kwadwo Asare Baffour Acheampong, popularly known as KABA, observed that journalists with a fair-minded approach to issues and with a good sense of balance in terms of objectivity are becoming rare.
+Ghana’s former President, Flt Lt Jerry John Rawlings has in a tribute to the late Kwadwo Asare Baffour Acheampong, popularly known as Kaba, stated that journalists with a fair-minded approach to issues and with a good sense of balance in terms of objectivity are becoming rare.

-The former President made the assertions when a delegation including the family of the late Asempa FM broadcaster and some staff of the Multimedia Group called on him to formerly notify him of KABA’s demise and outline arrangements for his funeral.
+The former President made the assertions when a delegation comprising the family of the late Multimedia Group broadcaster and host of Asempa FM’s flagship programme, “Ekosii sen” called on him to formerly notify him of his demise and arrangements for his funeral.

-The delegation which was led by Nana Ansah Kwao IV, Akwamu Adumasahene and Nana Oteng Bosomprah, told Flt Lt Rawlings that KABA had served his country in a public capacity hence it was proper that they officially apprise statesmen about his demise.
+The delegation which was led by Nana Ansah Kwao IV, Akwamu Adumasahene and Nana Oteng Bosomprah, told Flt Lt Rawlings that Kaba had served his country in a public capacity hence it was proper that they officially apprise national statesmen about his demise.

 “People are taking undue liberties.
 I said no such thing.
 It is most unfortunate.
-But that is not to say that some of them are not unqualified to be holding bibles and preaching and misleading people,” he reiterated.
+But that is not to say that some of them are not unqualified to be holding bibles and preaching and misleading people.”

 The former President also expressed his displeasure at the fact that what was originally established as a national monument for Dr. Kwame Nkrumah had been reduced to a family burial place by the reburial of Madam Fathia Nkrumah under the same monument.

-Members of the Rawlings’ office present at the meeting were Kobina Andoh, Dr. Donald Agumenu and Elikplim Katahena.
-Also present was Jesse Shipley, a visiting American Professor.
+Members of the Rawlings office present at the meeting were Kobina Andoh, Dr. Donald Agumenu and Elikplim Katahena.
+Also present was Professor Jesse Shipley, a visiting American Professor.